-The employer may have an idea of what he wants reviewed and may therefore limit the review to a particular area of risk, such as status of workers, termination payments or provided accommodation.
+The employer may have an idea of what they want reviewed and may therefore limit the review to a particular area of risk, such as status of workers, termination payments or provided accommodation.

 The scope of the review therefore depends on what areas it is designed to cover and the depth required.